daizutabi/pheasant/docs/docs/index.md

 ```
 ~~~

-The above Markdown creates a PNG image:
+The above Markdown source creates an input Python code block and a PNG image:

 ```python
 %matplotlib inline